Doctorate (PhD)

 Conditions may especially be imposed if a degree has been taken in a different subject, at a university abroad or at a university of applied sciences (Fachhochschule).
 The nature of those conditions as well as their extent, depend on each individual case.
 For further information and to ask questions, please contact .

-Acceptance as a doctoral candidate at the department is a prerequisite for registration (or optionally enrolment as a doctoral student) at the University.
+Acceptance as a doctoral candidate at the department is a prerequisite for registration or enrolment at the University.

-If all the requirements are met, the Doctoral Admissions Committee of the Department of Electrical Engineering and Information Technology (etit) will formally accept doctoral candidates.
+The Doctoral Admissions Committee of the Department of Electrical Engineering and Information Technology (etit) formally accepts doctoral candidates.
 The admissions procedure is as follows:

 1. Choice of supervisor